Michelangelo Alessandro Colli-Marchi

-Michelangelo Alessandro Colli-Marchi or Michelangelo da Vigevano or Michael Colli (1738 Milan – 22 December ,Florence 1808) entered the Habsburg Austrian army as a commissioned officer and became a general officer after fighting in the Seven Years' War, War of the Bavarian Succession, and Austro-Turkish War.
+Michelangelo Alessandro Colli-Marchi or Michelangelo da Vigevano or Michael Colli (1738, Milan – 22 December 1808, Florence) entered the Habsburg Austrian army as a commissioned officer and became a general officer after fighting in the Seven Years' War, War of the Bavarian Succession, and Austro-Turkish War.
 During the War of the First Coalition, he was loaned to the Kingdom of Sardinia-Piedmont for three years.
 In 1796, his army was defeated by Napoleon Bonaparte in a swift campaign that knocked Sardinia-Piedmont out of the war.
 In early 1797, he was given command of the army of the Papal States, but his troops were defeated at Faenza.

 Early career

 Michelangelo Alessandro Colli-Marchi was born in either Vigevano or Milan in 1738.
 His father Giuseppe Antonio Colli (1698–1766) had represented Vigevano with the Habsburg government in Milan and was granted a title of nobility.
 Well educated, Colli was commissioned as an Fähnrich (Ensign) at the age of 18 in the Pallavacini Infantry Regiment Nr.
 15. He transferred to the General Staff and served at the Battle of Prague in 1757.
 He fought during the Seven Years' War with distinction.
 He was promoted to Unterleutnant in December 1757, and to Leutnant and Hauptmann (Captain) in 1758.
 He was wounded at the Battle of Torgau in 1760.

 When the General Staff was reduced, Colli transferred to the Baden Infantry Regiment Nr.
 23 on 1 May 1764.
 He received the noble title Freiherr in 1764.
 He transferred again to the Caprara Infantry Regiment Nr.
 48 with the rank of Oberstleutnant (Lieutenant Colonel) on 1 November 1768.
 He led a battalion in the main army during the War of the Bavarian Succession.
 Colli was promoted Oberst (Colonel) on 1 May 1779 and assigned to the Milan garrison.
 During the Austro-Turkish War he led his troops in battle at Osijek (Esseg) in December 1787.
 His bravery was noted in the capture of Šabac.
 He received promotion to Generalmajor on 26 December 1788 to date from 30 November 1788.
 He fought at the Siege of Belgrade where he was badly wounded.
 He became the vice-commander of Josefstadt fortress in 1789.